golanlevin/DrawingWithMachines/assignments/2025/04_tone/README.md

 1. To learn how to convert *raster* images into *vector* representations, *and/or*
 2. To increase your skill in using code to represent gradations of continuous tone through *hatching*, dithering, halftones, or related techniques.

-### How to Fetch a Pixel Color
+### How to Fetch a Pixel Color in Code

-The main thing you will need to know is how to fetch the color of a pixel at a given location in an image, and how to determine its brightness.
+The main thing you will need to know is how to fetch the color of a pixel at a given location in an image.
+Generally, once you have fetched the color of the pixel, you'll use that to determine its brightness (luminance) in order to design your custom pixel elements.

+The simplest estimate of brightness is to use a straight average of the color channels: `(r + g + b)/3`, but a more perceptually accurate equation is the ITU-R BT.601 luma spec: `0.299*r + 0.587*g + 0.114*b`.

 <details><summary><b>Click here for code to fetch pixel colors!</b></summary>